e-nableitalia/enable-configurator/README.md

 # enable-configurator
-Web app and API to retrieve and modify STL files and designs on OnShape
+Web app and API to retrieve and modify STL files and designs on OnShape,.

+Current version supports only e-Nable Italia BikeAdapter project (https://github.com/e-nableitalia/bikeadapter)

 # Prerequisites
 ## frontend